Discoin/docs/users-guide.md

 This guide contains frequently asked questions during Discoin transactions.

+## WARNING
+**If you farm currencies,** specifically, if you operate a server exclusively for earning currencies for Discoin-participating bots, or we've found you intentionally spamming each bot to earn currencies, we'll notify all participating bot owners.
+In other words, **you are punished.** In Pollux, you risk your profile being wiped out.
+In other bots, you also risk you or your guild being blacklisted.
+We have the ability to track down each server and user's activity, so please don't try us.

 ## How can I exchange currency?

 Before you can exchange currency, you must [verify yourself](http://discoin.sidetrip.xyz/verify).
 After verification, refer to the table below.